Cyclic Implicit Complexity: Two-sorted circular systems on notation

-\begin{proof} The left-right implication is trivial.
+Recall that progressiveness of regular coderivations is decidable by reduction to universality of B\"uchi automata, a $\pspace$-complete problem.
+Indeed progressiveness itself is $\pspace$-complete in many settings, cf.~\cite{NolletST19}.
+It is perhaps surprising, therefore, that the safety of a regular coderivation also allows us to decide progressiveness efficiently too, thanks to the following reduction: \begin{prop} A safe $\bcnorec$-coderivation is progressing iff every infinite branch has infinitely many $\cnd_\sq$-steps. \end{prop} \begin{proof} The left-right implication is trivial.
 For the right-left implication, let us consider an infinite branch $B$ of a safe $\bcnorec$-coderivation $\der$.
 By safety, there exists a node $\nu$ of $B$ such that any sequent above $\nu$ in $B$ is not the conclusion of a $\cut_\sq$-step.
-Now, by inspecting the rules of $\bcnorec \setminus \{ \cut_\sq \}$ we observe that: \begin{itemize} \item every modal formula occurrence in $B$ has a unique thread along $B$; \item any infinite thread along $B$ cannot start strictly above $\nu$. \end{itemize} Hence, setting $k$ to be the number of $\sn$ occurrences in the antecedent of $\nu$, $B$ has (at most) $ k$ infinite threads.
+Now, by inspecting the rules of $\bcnorec \setminus \{ \cut_\sq \}$ we observe that: \begin{itemize} \item every modal formula occurrence in $B$ has a unique thread along $B$; \item infinite threads along $B$ cannot start strictly above $\nu$. \end{itemize} Hence, setting $k$ to be the number of $\sn$ occurrences in the antecedent of $\nu$, $B$ has (at most) $ k$ infinite threads.
 Moreover, since $B$ contains infinitely many $\cnd_\sq$-steps, by the Infinite Pigeonhole Principle we conclude that one of these threads is infinitely often principal for the $\cnd_\sq$ rule. \end{proof}